Providers

 Firebase

-Deploy Nitro apps to Firebase.
+Deploy Nitro apps to Firebase hosting.

 Preset: firebase